 Leadership Structure

-In the past we have had a loose organizing committee with one or two people leading the detailed coordination with support from the others.
-We met online monthly from March 2024 until ISMB.
-Since our time slot within the conference has expanded significantly in the past year or two, the workload has increased for planning and running the session and selecting and recruiting panelists and speakers.
-This year we are expanding the core team to support the different parts of the COSI session.
+In the past we have had a loose organizing committee with one or two people leading the detailed coordination with support from the others especially recruiting speakers and panelists.
+We met online monthly from March 2025 until ISMB.
+Some new people stepped up this year to help with different parts of the COSI session and an AI zoom in November.

 Activities Over the Last Year